oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/internationalization_use_cases.md

            label: Localized value
 ```

-Add use the Symfony translator to translate the label in TWIG template:
+Use the Symfony translator to translate a label in the `twig` template:
 **Resources/views/Form/form.html.twig**
 ```twig
 {{ ‘oro.translation.some_field.label’|trans }}

 ```

-or in the php code:
+or in the `php` code:
 ```php
 <?php